This article was updated on 8/12/19. Happy National Vinyl Record Day!

 While the selling points are amenities like granite countertops and Energy Star appliances, in many cases, storage space is sadly lacking.

-One solution is to build a walk-in pantry.
+One solution thats on our list of favorite DIY projects is to build a walk-in pantry.
 This is a particularly good solution when the kitchen connects to the garage.
 Its easy to carve out a bit of garage space.
 The initial task is to pick the best location.

 In the best situation, you can locate it in the corner of the garage and extend it just past the door connecting the garage to the kitchen.
 That way, 2 of the walls are already there and only 2 additional walls have to be framed up and tied in.